Gopal562004/Zudio/README.md

 - **Frontend:** React, Tailwind CSS
 - **Backend:** (In Progress) Node.js, Express, MongoDB

-## 🔧 Current Status
-The frontend is functional, but the backend is still under development.
-Features like authentication, cart functionality, and order processing will be added soon!

 ## 📌 Installation
 1. Clone the repository:
    ```sh